sCrypt-Inc/specification/docs/state.rst

 It is automatically generated for every stateful contract, i.e., a contract that has at least one property decorated with ``@state``.

 Finally, use :ref:`OP_PUSH_TX<pushtx-label>` to ensure the output[s] containing the state go into the current spending transaction.
-The following is an example contract that records the number of times ``mutate()`` have been called.
+The following is an example contract that records the number of times ``increment()`` have been called.

 .. code-block:: solidity